Discover

 What was once a tidal creek is now a picturesque park.
 The Dell runs past the Lyceum and underneath the iconic grade II listed Dell Bridge, and makes for a relaxing stroll no matter the time of year.
 In spring, the Dell is filled with daffodils, blossom and rhododendron, before summer transforms it into the perfect spot to take a seat on one of the benches.
 In autumn, the trees put on a grand show of colour that is a photographer’s dream.

-Hillsborough Memorial Green
+Hillsborough Memorial Garden

 At the lower end of the Diamond is the Hillsborough Memorial Garden, created in memory of those who lost their life in the Hillsborough tragedy.
 It’s private and peaceful feel makes this a place to reflect.
 The borders are often filled with colour and it offers a raised viewpoint to gaze along the Diamond towards the Lady Lever Art Gallery in the distance.